-- Reference frame IDs are used - in the following kernels as data identifiers: - " FKs -- to "glue" frame definition keywords together - " SPKs -- to identify base reference frame - " PCKs -- to identify base reference frame - in the following APIs as input and/or output arguments: - " Almost nowhere -- users rarely or never need to deal with or be aware of reference frame IDs - Reference frame names are used - as arguments in all high level APIs that require a reference frame to be specified on the input - " Derived geometry routines -- SRFXPT, ... - " Frame transformation routines -- PXFORM, SXFORM - " SPK routines -- SPKEZR, SPKPOS, ... - Frame names are NOT used as data identifiers within kernels
+Reference frame IDs are used

+- in the following kernels as data identifiers: - " FKs -- to "glue" frame definition keywords together - " SPKs -- to identify base reference frames - " PCKs -- to identify base reference frames - " CKs -- to identify base reference frames - in the following APIs as input and/or output arguments: - " Almost nowhere -- users rarely or never need to deal with or be aware of reference frame IDs

+Reference frame names are used

+- as arguments in all high level APIs that require a reference frame to be specified on the input - " Derived geometry routines -- SINCPT, ILUMIN, SUBPNT, ... - " Frame transformation routines -- PXFORM, SXFORM - " SPK routines -- SPKEZR, SPKPOS, ... - Frame names are NOT used as data identifiers within kernels